MuniraKhaled/The-Data-Sorter/README.md

 # The Data Sorter 🧮
 ## What?
-The porgram will read a big file of numbers provided by the user, and then sort them by one of the sorting algorithm as the user chooses, and then the sorted data in an output file.
+A humble porgram that sorts big files of data with different sorting algorithms chosen by the user and then mussure the algorithm running time.

 ### The flow if the program as follows :
 1. Using the Tkinter *the standard GUI library for Python* the window will appear to the user.